Account Number: This is a unique number which is assigned by the EBT system.

 Automatic Teller Machine (ATM): An ATM is a device by which participants can access cash benefits.
 Participants can withdraw cash or complete balance inquiries.

-Available Cash or Food Stamp: This is the amount of authorized cash or food stamp benefits the participant has left to spend.
+Available Cash or SNAP: This is the amount of authorized cash or SNAP benefits the participant has left to spend.

 Benefit Status: This is a code which indicates the current status of the benefit in the Administrative Terminal.

-Card Number: The card number is printed on the front of the EBT card.
-The first six digits are the same for all Missouri cards.
-This is known as the Primary Account Number (PAN).
+Card Number: The card number also known as Primary Account Number (PAN) is printed on the front of the EBT card.

-Card Status: An EBT card may be active or canceled.
-If the card has a value other than active in the Card Maintenance screen, the participant cannot use the card.
+Card Status: An EBT card status is shown on the card tab in the Administrative Terminal.
+If the card has a status other than active the participant cannot use the card.

 Case Status: The status of the case is shown by a code in the Administrative Terminal.